Kandy-IO/kandy-cpaas-android-sdk/README.md

 implementation 'com.kandy.mobile:kandycpaasmobilesdk:2.0.0'
 ```

 That's all!
-You can use Cpass Android SDK after you sync gradle.
+You can use Kandy CPaaS Android SDK after you sync gradle.

 ## Compatibility
 Compatible Android OS versions :